smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 All Routing Tables on both Retransmitting and non-Retransmitting Devices are essentially (usually partial) replicas of "Master Routing Tables" which are kept on Root.
 It is a responsibility of Root to maintain Routing Tables for all the Devices (both Retransmitting and non-Retransmitting); it is up to Root which entries to store in each Routing Table.
 In some cases, Routing Table might need to be truncated; in this case, it is responsibility of Root to use VIA field in Target-Address (see below) to ensure that the packet can be routed given the Routing Tables present.
 In any case, Routing Table MUST be able to contain at least one entry, with TARGET-ID=0 (Root).
 This guarantees that path to Root can always be found without VIA field.

-In addition, on Rentransmitting Devices the following parameters are kept (and updated by Root): MAX-TTL, FORWARD-TO-SANTA-DELAY-UNIT, FORWARD-TO-SANTA-DELAY, NODE-MAX-RANDOM-DELAY-UNIT, and NODE-MAX-RANDOM-DELAY.
+In addition, on Rentransmitting Devices the following parameters are kept (and updated by Root): MAX-TTL, FORWARD-TO-SANTA-DELAY-UNIT, FORWARD-TO-SANTA-DELAY, MAX-FORWARD-TO-SANTA-DELAY (using same units as FORWARD-TO-SANTA-DELAY), NODE-MAX-RANDOM-DELAY-UNIT, and NODE-MAX-RANDOM-DELAY.
+MAX-FORWARD-TO-SANTA-DELAY indicates maximum "forward to santa" delay for all Retransmitting Devices in the PAN.

 TODO: no mobile non-Retransmitting (TODO reporting 'mobile' in pairing CAPABILITIES, plus heuristics), priorities (low->high): non-Retransmitting, Retransmitting.